 Jewish Country Fans, Unite!

-The album’s primary focus will be Chanukah songs, but other Jewish topics will be included as well.
+Our debut album’s primary focus is on Chanukah songs, but other Jewish topics will be included as well.

 Focus on Education

 For each song we release, there will be a corresponding lesson plan posted on our web site, available for free download by parents and educators who are seeking creative ways to teach Jewish country fans about our heritage.

 I’ve been entertaining and educating audiences since 1986.
 Many of my experiences over the past three decades have come together to spark this project.

 I grew up in Richmond, Virginia, where I was fortunate to experience the unique life of an Orthodox Jew in the South.
 Although Richmond is a metropolis when compared to most Southern towns, the comforts available to the Orthodox Jewish community (i.e. kosher restaurants, broad selection of Jewish schools, etc.) pale in comparison to those available in places like New York, Baltimore, Miami, Chicago, and Los Angeles.

 As a teenager in the 80s, I started performing magic.
 This got me comfortable on stage in front of an audience, and has continued to be a major part of my life and career to this day.

 Also in the 80s, I witnessed the beginnings of Shlock Rock, a band led by Lenny Solomon, whose mission was to use parody versions of Pop, R&B, and Rock songs to teach Jewish kids, teens, and adults about their heritage, and foster in them a sense of Jewish pride.
 I began writing songs and performing on stage with the band, and am a proud member of the Shlock Rock Hall of Fame.